Homological mirror symmetry for nodal stacky curves: Abstract

 \section{Abstract}

 In this paper, we establish homological mirror symmetry where the A-model is a finite quotient of the Milnor fibre of an invertible curve singularity, proving a conjecture of Lekili and Ueda from \cite{LekiliUeda} in this dimension.
-Our strategy is to view the B--model as a cycle of stacky projective lines and generalise the strategy of Lekili and Polishchuk in \cite{LekiliPolishchukAuslander} to allow the irreducible components of the curve to have non-trivial generic stabiliser, a result which might also be of independent interest.
+Our strategy is to view the B--model as a cycle of stacky projective lines and generalise the approach of Lekili and Polishchuk in \cite{LekiliPolishchukAuslander} to allow the irreducible components of the curve to have non-trivial generic stabiliser.
 We then prove that the A--model which results from this strategy is graded symplectomorphic to the corresponding quotient of the Milnor fibre.